Reldean-Williams/Computational-Methods-Py1/README.md

 2. Observations drawn from the cubic splines is that the MSE is lower and the execution time is 16 seconds.
 Using the cubic splines, I observe that this method gives an interpolating polynomial that is smoother and has smaller error than the median filtering.

 3. Comparing the median filter and cubic splines interpolation methods, I notice that the cubic splines method achieves a lower MSE.
-The execution time of the median filter method is 0.07.

-After listening to the two restored files, we notice ...

 ---